 INLIVIAN or Housing Provider /Agent will notify the family of the family's need to move based on the occupancy of a wrong-size or accessible unit within 10 business days of the HA's determination.
 INLIVIAN will offer the family the following types of continued assistance in the following order, based on the availability of assistance:

-PBV assistance in the same building or project;

-PBV assistance in another project; and
+PBV assistance in the same building or project; PBV assistance in another project; and term of the family's voucher (including any extension granted by the HA).

 Tenant-based voucher assistance.